dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 connection.password = ${DB_PASSWD}
 ```

-A common mistake is to have a white-space after the last property value
-so make sure there is no white-space at the end of any line.
-Also
-remember that this file contains the clear text password for your DHIS2
+Note that this file contains the password for your DHIS2 database in clear
-database so it needs to be protected from unauthorized access.
-To do
+text so it needs to be protected from unauthorized access.
+To do this,
-this invoke the following command which ensures that only the dhis user
+invoke the following command which ensures that only the dhis user
 which owns the file is allowed to read it:

 ```sh